-For sixteen years, R&K has provided the Department of Defense with the cost basis for long range facility maintenance and repairs.
-The essence of this has been the facility sustainment model, and related sustainment unit costs published as the Unified Facilities Criteria, UFC 3-701-01.
+2) For more two decades, R&K has provided the Department of Defense with the cost basis for long range facility maintenance and repairs.
+The essence of this has been the facility sustainment model (FSM), and related sustainment unit costs published as the Unified Facilities Criteria, UFC 3-701-01.
 This guide lists objective repair and maintenance costs for over 400 types of buildings, utilities and other facilities, with detailed sources based upon commercial experience, and fully auditable.

-Using these units costs as a guide, and employing both area cost multipliers and auditable inflation factors, facility maintenance and repair costs can be projected five to six years into the future, allowing the Facility Manager to propose a future budget based on:
+3) Using these unit costs as a guide, and employing both area cost multipliers and auditable inflation factors, facility maintenance and repair costs can be projected five to six year into the future, allowing the Facility Manager to propose a future budget based on:

-R&K can also provide a degradation model, comparing the modeled maintenance and repair requirement with the organization's budget, demonstrating the effect of under-funding (or over-funding) requirements.
+4) R&K also provides a degradation model, comparing the modeled maintenance and repair requirement with the organization's budget, demonstrating the effect of under-funding (or over-funding) requirements.

 Analysis of facility and component costs supports:

-Washington Headquarters Services - R&K assists WHS in developing and defending long range resource planning by providing forecasts of sustainment and operations requirements, and developing a methodology documenting planned new construction and analyzing the facility degradation impact resulting from less than full funding
+R&K assists WHS in developing and defending long range resource planning by providing forecasts of sustainment and operations requirements, and developing a methodology documenting planned new construction and analyzing the facility degradation impact resulting from less than full funding.

-Defense Health Agency - R&K provides Facilities Sustainment Model (FSM) support to the Defense Health Agency/Facilities Division (DHA/FAC) of the Military Health System (MHS) by assisting in the coordination, compilation, and submission of MHS facilities-related data and other inputs for the DoD FSM and other DoD facility budget programs/processes that are related to forecasting preventative and corrective maintenance across the facilities portfolio.
+R&K provides Facilities Sustainment Model (FSM) support to the Defense Health Agency/Facilities Division (DHA/FAC) of the Military Health System (MHS) by assisting in the coordination, compilation and submission of MHS facilities-related data and other inputs for the DoD FSM and other DoD facility budget programs/processes that are related to forecasting preventative and corrective maintenance across the facilities portfolio.
 This project includes the analysis of FSM results to identify and facilitate constantly improving budget modeling.
 The DHA inventory database is also reviewed, assessed and updated for those data that are inputs to the FSM or related to such data.